ChalmersPhua00/Robotic-Tank/README.md

 ## Getting Started

-rc_manual.py
+robotic_tank.py
-* WASD to move tank
+* WASD to move tank, Z and X to adjust speed
 * Arrow keys (left, right, up, down) to tilt camera

-rc_auto.py
+face_tracking.py
+* Tracks faces using a 2-DOF servo-mounted camera.
-* Camera mount uses a Haar Cascade classifier to track faces
+* Uses a Haar Cascade classifier for face detection.
-* Motor moves forward when the face detected is below a certain size

 ### Executing program
 * On Pi's terminal enter "sudo raspi-config", then go to Interfacing Options to enable SSH and VNC.
 * Make sure both computer and pi are connected to the same network.
-* Use command "libcamera-hello -t 0" to check if camera is working.

 #### SSH (without camera)
 1. Open computer's terminal and enter "ssh <username>@<pi's IP address>"